Hacker-s-PlayStation/PlayStation4-Hacking-Guideline-ENG/2_methodology/Library.md

     - Field that identifies the target OS ABI
     - It changes the value set in `UNIX FreeBSD` to `0x00(System V)`
 - `TYPE`
-    - Filed that specify the file type
+    - Field that specify the file type
     - In `sprx`, the value for classifying files is slightly different, but don't have to worry about it.
 Our goal is to convert the `sprx` file into the `so` file, so we just need to set the field value to `3(shared object file)`.
 - `Entry point`
     - For the `so` file, we set it to `0`.